andresbott/ansible-autodoc/README.md

    * tags: the autodoc will search for used tags in the project

 # Installation

+note: this only runs with python 3, if you still have python 2.x use pip3

 ## Manual (for dev)
 1. download / git clone this project
 2. cd ansible-autodoc